 - Help them find manufacturers: If you come across start-up designers, who can produce great designs but do not have a good manufacturer to produce their designs in bulk, you must offer them help them in finding manufacturers from your own network so that they can scale-up quickly to fulfill your order on time.

-5) Keep the firstbuy small
+5) Keep the first buy small

 If you find a good vendor who is offering you great designs, quality & price, don’t place a big order without getting the opinion of your customers.
-First place a small order and put them on your website to see how quickly they get sold out.
+First, place a small order and put them on your website to see how quickly they get sold out.
 Moreover, as a start-up, you don’t have to start with a big inventory.
 Start by selling few items.
-Starting small gives you a chance learn and master the art of presenting the work of the designers on your website.
-If a product is a hit, you can contact your vendor to know if they have enough material to handle a bigger re-order and ask vendor to deliver before the product goes out of stock.
+Starting small gives you a chance to learn and master the art of presenting the work of the designers on your website.
+If a product is a hit, you can contact your vendor to know if they have enough material to handle a bigger re-order and ask the vendor to deliver before the product goes out of stock.
 This can help you keep check of dead stock as you know that it WILL sell for sure.

 6) Give them all the data they need

-One of the the most important questions in any business, especially fashion is – what do customers want?
+One of the most important questions in any business, especially fashion is – what do customers want?
 Not only it’s an important question for you, but also your suppliers – the people who are designing and manufacturing your products.
 You see, designers are emotional about their work.
 They love their creations but it doesn’t always mean that it will sell.

 So you should make an effort to collect data from your customers about their experience using the creations of your designers and share it with them openly.
-They must know which ages bought the product, what sizes and colors sell the most, were there any complains etc. This will help them come-up with a more targeted inventory for your online store, which means you can expect to deal with less un-sold stock in the next season.
+They must know which ages bought the product, what sizes and colors sell the most, were there any complaints etc. This will help them come up with a more targeted inventory for your online store, which means you can expect to deal with less un-sold stock in the next season.
 Few basic examples of data collection are:

-- Direct feedback: You can enable mini survey tools like Qualaroo on the product page and ask question from visitors about the product’s perceived value.
+- Direct feedback: You can enable mini survey tools like Qualaroo on the product page and ask a question from visitors about the product’s perceived value.

 - Product Reviews: Reach out the customers and ask them to come back and leave reviews about their purchase.
 Design your message in a way that customers give you data about the product’s size, fitting, feel, value for money etc.